redlon23/cbal/README.md

         * Order / Trade history
    3. Trade actions
         * Place Orders
         * Cancel orders

+   For all 3 main categories, CBAL tries to offer standardized responses.
+   However, there are some exceptions where some apis don't provide same functionality as others.

+   Every api call is fully documented so that user can read the differences and make their own decisions.

+   Signed / private endpoints will be covered in the library.

+## Documentation
-Currently, for each exchange, library offers:
+Currently, for each exchange, library offers only market data:
 * `getPrice(symbol)` return price or on fail -1
 * `getMultiplePrice(symbols)` return array of prices or on fail empty array
 * `getOrderBook(symbol, limit)` returns parsed order book or on fail empty object